reganbrown/regan-brown-bucketlist/README.md

 ## Future Implementations

-- User Authentication
+- User Authentication - DONE
-- Multi user buckets
+- Multi user buckets - DONE
+- Toastify Alerts
 - Real time chat instead of comment board
 - Bucket dashboard image as upload instead of stock images
 - Additional page options for buckets like a mood board, or a links list where users can save links for hotels, excursions, etc.